micmejia/bible-dump/NKJV/Exodus/Exod 38.md

 And the silver from those who were numbered of the congregation _was_ one hundred talents and one thousand seven hundred and seventy-five shekels, according to the shekel of the sanctuary:

 ###### 26
-a bekah for [^c]each man (_that is,_ half a shekel, according to the shekel of the sanctuary), for everyone included in the numbering from twenty years old and above, for six hundred and three thousand, five hundred and fifty _men._
+a bekah for each man (_that is,_ half a shekel, according to the shekel of the sanctuary), for everyone included in the numbering from twenty years old and above, for six hundred and three thousand, five hundred and fifty _men._

 ###### 27
 And from the hundred talents of silver were cast the sockets of the sanctuary and the bases of the veil: one hundred sockets from the hundred talents, one talent for each socket.